Nortriptyline Withdrawal and Tapering Help

 " I owe it all to you, and everyone else at Point of Return.
 Thank you for all your hard work, and your perseverance, and your blood, sweat, and tears.
 I can promise you, that it is all worth it!
 I am forever grateful, and I will never stop telling people about Point of Return. more...

 reach out for help

 Nortriptyline history and info

 Nortriptyline is a 2nd generation Tricyclic Antidepressant with common side effects that include dry mouth, sedation, constipation, increased appetite, blurred vision, tinnitus, euphoria and mania.
 An occasional side effect is a rapid or irregular heart beat and alcohol can exacerbate side effects and should be avoided.
-Nortriptyline should not be abruptly or rapidly discontinued due to the potential of severe withdrawal symptoms.
-It is recommended to do a slow taper to minimize symptoms.
-Contact Us if you need help to taper off of Nortriptyline or have questions.
+Nortriptyline should not be abruptly or rapidly discontinued due to the potential of severe Nortriptyline withdrawal symptoms.
+It is recommended to do a slow Nortriptyline taper to minimize withdrawal symptoms.
+Contact Us if you need help weaning off of Nortriptyline or have questions.

 Notriptyline is approved for the treatment of major depression and childhood nocturnal enuresis (bedwetting), but it is also used off-label for panic disorder, irritable bowel, migraines and chronic pain.
 Although Nortriptyline and other Tricyclic Antidepressants are frequently prescribed for gastroparesis, a randomized clinical trial published in the December 25, 2013 issue of JAMA Medical Journal showed Nortriptyline was not more effective than placebo.